 Special Prayer on Ramadan Moon Sighting

-After the Moon sighting, Muslims make special prayer ( دعا
+After the Moon sighting, Muslims make a special prayer ( دعا

-کی دیکھنے چاند) for the whole Islamic community, for themselves, and whole humanity.
+کی دیکھنے چاند) for the whole Islamic community, for themselves, and for whole humanity.

 RABBEE WA RABBUKALLAAHU RABBUL A’ALAMEEN ALLAAHUMMA AHILLAHOO A’LAYNAA BIL-AMNI WAL EEMAANI WAS SALAAMATI WAL ISLAAMI WAL MUSAARA-A’TI ILAA MAA TUH’IBBU WAL TARZ’AA ALLAAHUMMA BAARIK LANAA FEE SHARINAA HAAD’AA WAR-ZUQNAA KHAYRAHOO WA A’WNAHOO WAS’RIF A’NNAA Z’URRAHOO WA SHARRAHOO WA BALAAA-AHOO WA FITNATAHOO